University of Wisconsin-Superior

-Every student computer running Windows 7, Windows Vista, Windows XP, and MAC OS X, must have a valid, up-to-date, antivirus software installed on it.
-The University does offer software that can be downloaded through the Clean Access registration setup, or an installation disc can be borrowed from Information Technologies Help Desk located in McCaskill Hall, room 122.
+Every student computer running Windows 8, Windows 7, Windows Vista, Windows XP, and MAC OS X, must have a valid, up-to-date, antivirus software installed on it.
+The University does offer software that can be downloaded through the Clean Access registration setup, or an installation disc can be borrowed from Information Technologies Help Desk located in Swenson Hall, room 1061.

-Any Non-UWS student who wishes to have Internet access must use a valid and up-to-date antivirus software, or free antivirus software called AVG Antivirus Free.
+Any Non-UWS student who wishes to have Internet access must use a valid and up-to-date antivirus software, or free antivirus software called Microsoft Security Essentials.
 This software will be made available for you to use when you register your computer through our Clean Access registration system.

 UWS students who use Apple computers may download the MAC version of Symantec Antivirus from C-NAC.
 It is required for Apple users to have antivirus programs to gain access through the registration system.